sharmi2002-bit/Basic-Invoice-Generator-Beginner/README.md

-# Travel Agency Tour Management System
+# Invoice Generator
 A simple Python console-based program to generate Invoice

 ## Features
-- Ask foe user Identity
+- Ask for user Identity
 - inputs the Attributes and values of Items Purchased
 - generates the invoice after calculation
 ## Technologies